 Select Connect to prepare and load the data, which can take a few minutes to complete.

 If you have preexisting query results that the dashboard is no longer using, a best practice that reduces processing time is to turn off the auto-refresh or delete the queries that the dashboard is no longer using.
-See Stop the auto-refresh option for details.
+See Stop auto-refresh for details.

 After the Business continuity dashboard is set up and populated with Workplace Analytics data, as a first step to viewing data in the dashboard, view and set the following parameters on the Settings page.